Cigna in California

 If you need help with a grievance involving an emergency, or one that has not been satisfactorily resolved by your health plan, or one that has not been resolved after 30 days, call the Department for assistance.

 You may also be eligible for an Independent Medical Review (IMR).
 If you are eligible for IMR, the IMR process will provide an impartial review of: medical decisions made by a health plan related to the medical necessity of a proposed service or treatment; coverage decisions for treatments that are experimental or investigational in nature; and payment disputes for emergency or urgent medical services.
-Call us at 1.800.753.0540 or at the toll-free telephone number for mental health/substance abuse services on your Cigna ID card.
-The hearing impaired may call the California Relay Service at 711.
-The Department's Internet Web site www.hmohelp.ca.gov has complaint forms, IMR application forms and instructions online.
+The department also has a toll-free telephone number (1-888-466-2219) and a TDD line (1-877-688-9891) for the hearing and speech impaired.
+The department’s internet website www.dmhc.ca.gov/ has complaint forms, IMR application forms and instructions online.

-If you are a Cigna Health and Life Insurance Company or Connecticut General Life Insurance Company customer:
+If you are a Cigna Health and Life Insurance Company customer:

 You have the right to contact the California Department of Insurance for assistance at any time.
 The Commissioner may be contacted at the following address and fax number: